SingularisArt/Singularis/README.md

 ### Functions

-- `ag`: Transparently wraps the `ag` executable so as to provide a centralized place to set defaults for that command (seeing as it has no "rc" file).
+- `ag`: Transparently wraps the `ag` executable so to provide a centralized place to set defaults for that command (seeing as it has no "rc" file).
 - `color`: Change terminal and Neovim color scheme.
 - `fd`: Using fast `bfs` and `sk`; automatically `cd`s into the selected directory.
 - `fh`: Selecting a history item inserts it into the command line but does not execute it.
-- `history`: Overrides the (tiny) default history count.
+- `history`: Overrides the default history count.
 - `jump`: To jump to hashed directories.
 - `regmv`: Bulk-rename files (eg. `regmv '/\.tif$/.tiff/' *`).
 - `scratch`: Create a random temporary scratch directory and `cd` into it.
 - `tick`: Moves an existing time warp (eg. `tick +1h`); see `tw` below for a description of time warp.
-- `tmux`: Wrapper that reattaches to pre-existing sessions, or creates new ones based on the current directory name; additionally, looks for a `.tmux` file to set up windows and panes (note that the first time a given `.tmux` file is encountered the wrapper asks the user whether to trust or skip it).
+- `tmux`: Wrapper that reattaches to pre-existing sessions, or creates new ones based on the current directory name; it also looks for a `.tmux` file to set up windows and panes.
 - `tw`: Overrides `GIT_AUTHOR_DATE` and `GIT_COMMITTER_DATE` (eg. `tw -1d`).
-- `gpg`: Just a re-write function that if you don't give it any parameters, it will run `gpg --list-keys`.
+- `gpg`: A re-write function that if you don't give it any parameters, it will run `gpg --list-keys`.
 - `zsh_add_file`: This function sources any file you have in the zsh config directory in ~/Singularis/config/dotfiles/files/.zsh